AramPetrosyan07/Warehouses/README.md

    7.5 Styles
    SCSS modules and global styles are used for styling.
    Global styles live in the styles/ folder and are imported into main components.

+   7.6 Lazy Loading
+   The application implements lazy loading for route-based code splitting using `React.lazy` and `Suspense`.
+   This improves performance by loading components only when needed.